 - Acquiring selfie.
 See implementation instructions below.

-- Login forms with enabled password authentication and face authentication.
+- Login forms with enabled email OTP authentication.
 See implementation instructions below.

 - Further client logic depending on the journey completion results.